We offer supervision in a variety of fields and we welcome diverse projects.

-As a research student, you will be a member of our research groups and regularly invited to participate in seminars with academic staff.
+As a research student, you will be regularly invited to participate in seminars with academic staff.
 You’ll also present your work at national and international conferences.
-Many of our students’ panel presentations have been accepted at Performance Studies International in Leeds and many more have participated in conferences organised by the Theatre and Performance Research Association (TaPRA).
+Many of our students’ presentations have been accepted at large-scale conferences such as Performance Studies International and many more have participated in conferences organised by the Theatre and Performance Research Association (TaPRA).

 Ways of working

 We offer you rich and varied training opportunities, where you’ll study in discipline-specific workshops and get to know your fellow students.

 The university provides training in generic research skills such as academic writing, while the Humanities and Arts Research Institute at Royal Holloway offers a programme of lectures, seminars and reading groups that encourage interdisciplinary collaboration.

 Practice-based PhD students attend training about the processes and creative methodologies of practice-based research across the arts, sharing experiences and expertise with PhD students in creative writing, music, media arts and theatre.

 We also offer an MA by Research in Drama, Theatre and Dance.